TosbackCgusBridge-Bot/CGUs-versions/Victoriassecret/Privacy Policy.md

 We will process and keep your personal information for as long as is necessary for the purposes set out in this Policy, for our legitimate business needs, and for compliance with the law.

 You have a right to request from us these EU GDPR rights concerning your personal data: access to data. rectification of data. erasure of data. restriction on processing. objection to data processing. and data portability.
-You can exercise these rights through a combination of actions: accessing the information in your account. exercising your opt-out options through our Services. and by calling +1 937 438 4197.
+You can exercise these rights through a combination of actions: accessing the information in your account. exercising your opt-out options through our Services. and by calling 1-800-411-5116 for our US and Canada customers.
+(08) 082340481 for our UK customers. and +1-937-438-4197 for our customers elsewhere.

 If you have provided consent for direct marketing emails or other data processing, you have the right to withdraw your consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal.